Electric Shock Claims

 Many electrical faults are caused because of faulty equipment or because of a responsible party’s breach of their legal duty of care.
 Electric shocks can cause significant physical and psychological damage, and victims are legally entitled to claim compensation for their losses and suffering.

-Our solicitors have managed compensation claims for a multitude of electric shock victims and are skilled in demonstrating liability and severity of symptoms to secure the highest settlement awards.
 The following guide provides information for anybody who has suffered an electric shock, no matter how severe, and how they can access the compensation that it rightfully theirs.